 A list of packages in the format name==version to download from PyPI or extract from the directories in extra_wheel_sources.
-These must be available as wheels; Pynsist will not try to use sdists or eggs.
+These must be available as wheels; Pynsist will not try to use sdists or eggs (see Bundling packages which don't have wheels on PyPI).